TDStrasser/KookaBlockly-Reference/docs/source/lists.rst

 This value block operates on a list to retrieve, retrieve and remove, or just remove an item at a particular position in the list.
 The value of the list item is returned as the result of the block.

-The graphic shows the block and the drop-down list of the operation choices available in the block:
+The images show the block and the drop-down list of the operation choices available in the block:

 1. **get** fetches the indexed item from the list without altering the list's content
 2. **get and remove** fetches the indexed item from the list and then deletes it from the list.
 The length of the list reduces by one.